Diffstar: A Fully Parametric Physical Model for Galaxy Assembly History: Acknowledgements

 \section{Acknowledgements}

 Argonne National Laboratory's work was supported by the U.S. Department of Energy, Office of High Energy Physics.
 Argonne, a U.S. Department of Energy Office of Science Laboratory, is operated by UChicago Argonne LLC under contract no. DE-AC02-06CH11357.
-We gratefully acknowledge the computing resources provided on Bebop (and/or Swing and/or Blues), a high-performance computing cluster operated by the Laboratory Computing Resource Center at Argonne National Laboratory.
+We gratefully acknowledge the computing resources provided on Bebop and Swing, high-performance computing clusters operated by the Laboratory Computing Resource Center at Argonne National Laboratory.
 This material is based upon work supported by Laboratory Directed Research and Development (LDRD) funding from Argonne National Laboratory, provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.
+This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
 JCM acknowledges partial support from the Spanish Ministry of Science, Innovation and Universities (MCIU/AEI/FEDER, UE) through the grant PGC2018-097585-B-C22.

 We thank the developers of {\tt NumPy} \citep{numpy_ndarray}, {\tt SciPy} \citep{scipy}, Jupyter \citep{jupyter}, IPython \citep{ipython}, JAX \citep{jax2018github}, conda-forge \citep{conda_forge_community_2015_4774216}, and Matplotlib \citep{matplotlib} for their extremely useful free software.
 We thank Peter Behroozi and Benedikt Diemer for useful discussions.
 While writing this paper we made extensive use of the Astrophysics Data Service (ADS) and {\tt arXiv} preprint repository.
 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) and the Partnership for Advanced Supercomputing in Europe (PRACE, www.prace-ri.eu) for funding the MultiDark simulation project by providing computing time on the GCS Supercomputer SuperMUC at Leibniz Supercomputing Centre (LRZ, www.lrz.de).
 The Bolshoi simulations have been performed within the Bolshoi project of the University of California High-Performance AstroComputing Center (UC-HiPACC) and were run at the NASA Ames Research Center.